agustinmista/mdviewer/README.md

 ## Installation

-At the time, the only way to install __mdviewer__ is compiling it from source using Stack.
+At the time, __mdviewer__ can be installed both compiling it from source using Stack, or downloading a precompiled binary provided by CircleCI

 ### Prerequisites